leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis
 Dovetail, FITHiChIP and MACS2 documentations to analyze HiChIP data generated with Dovetail MNase-HiChIP kit.

-This is a setup and command execution guide to create the necessary working environments in conda to install the tools needed for HiChIP analysis
+This is a setup and command execution guide to create the necessary working environments in conda to install the tools needed for HiChIP analysis.

+Starting with the generation of a Linux operating Virtual Machine with the necessary base to proceed with installation all needed tools, as well as directory architecture.

 ## Original Documentations
 Dovetail HiChIP